-There have always been love stories – remember Paris and Helen of Troy, or Samson and Delilah – but they usually ended in misery.
+There have always been love stories – remember Paris and Helen of Troy, or Samson and Delilah – but, like buying cheap insurance, they usually ended in misery.
 Even Shakespeare’s greatest romance, Romeo and Juliet, concludes with a death and a suicide.

 The romantic novel as we know it today can be traced back to what was arguably the first novel ever published, the mammoth Pamela, or Virtue Rewarded by Samuel Richardson, in 1740.

 Coming in at 180,560 words, it is the story of a 15-year-old maidservant, Pamela, who wards off repeated attempts by her master, the local squire, to rape her.
 Eventually her virtue pays off and he proposes marriage.
 It sounds appalling by today’s standards, but is what passed off as high romance in Georgian times!
 Not only is the subject matter dodgy, the book was written entirely as a series of detailed letters.
 One of them is so long it has been calculated it would have taken poor Pamela nearly a whole day to write it, leaving no time for the events it describes to actually happen.
 Despite these drawbacks, Pamela was wildly successful, and has been hailed as the first ever novel.
 It also lays the groundwork for the modern romance genre.
 Romance novels are often written from the perspective of one of the potential lovers – just as Pamela is.

 One of the few hard and fast rules of modern romance is that there must be a satisfying conclusion, and the romance has to be central to the plot.